DRCSAS office before opening 2011

-When the present coalition government came to power in 2010, one of the very first commitments they made was to increase the availability of support to survivors of rape and sexual violence through opening up 15 new Rape Crisis Centres over the course of the parliament.
+When the coalition government came to power in 2010, one of the very first commitments they made was to increase the availability of support to survivors of rape and sexual violence through the opening of 15 new Rape Crisis Centres over the course of the parliament.
 Devon was one of the first of these to open up in 2011 after the Ministry of Justice provided start-up funding for three years.
-The Trustees were initially made up of members if Fawcett Devon with skills and interests in the area and they set our foundations by adopting a constitution, finding an office base and recruiting the paid staff.

-The Staff team of three started in the summer of 2011 and by the autumn, volunteers were being trained by our sister rape crisis organisation from Cornwall, publicity was being designed and policy and procedure were being developed.
-By the time the telephone helpline opened for business in December 2011, we had a group of skilled volunteers, an effective supervision and support structure and a safe and professional service.
-Whew!
+The staff team of three started in the summer of 2011 and by the autumn, volunteers were being trained by our sister rape crisis organisation from Cornwall, publicity was being designed and policies and procedures were being developed.
+By the time the telephone helpline opened for business in December 2011, we had a group of skilled volunteers, an effective supervision and support structure and a safe and professional service on offer.

-Since that first, hectic 6 months, the pace hasn't slackened much as there is so much to do to build and develop a quality organisation offering high-quality services.
+Since that first hectic 6 months the pace hasn't slackened much as there is so much to do to build and develop a quality organisation offering specialist services.
 We have since;

-- expanded the staff team from 3 to 9 workers and our services to include counselling and EMDR
+- expanded the staff team from 3 to 14 workers and our services to include counselling and Eye Movement

-- expanded our service to include counselling for young people
+- expanded our service to include specialist counselling for young people

 - achieved the Rape Crisis (England and Wales) National Service Standards

 - expanded and developed our Board of Trustees